 We're also giving people the option to opt in to further research, if they want to.
 As this study is entirely new, we may decide there is a case to conduct follow up online groups, or do a follow up survey down the track to probe further on a particular finding.
-We'll know more about what's needed once we see the data.

 Accessing the Data

 When and how can I access the results?

 The results will be available in the online dashboard tool within two weeks of the survey closing.
 Patternmakers will also be analysing the data and disseminating snapshot reports through its communication channels and study partners’ networks.